Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Model and Computational Experiments

-where $\mbu$ denotes the displacement field, $\mbF = \bm 1 + \nabla \mbu$ the deformation gradient tensor, $J =\det{\mbF} $ is the Jacobian determinant, and $I_1 = \tr{\mbF^T \mbF}$ is the first principal invariant.
-From Lemma~\ref{Lemma:Wcoercivity}, $W$ satisfies the lower bound of (\ref{W:properties}).
-For an upper bound one has to remove the negative terms and to use the inequality $2J \le I_1$.
-In addition, to avoid interpenetration of matter the following penalty function is used
+Here the deformation invariants are $I_1=I_1(\mbF)=\hbox{tr}(\mbF^T\mbF)=\la_1^2+\la_2^2$ and $J=J(\mbF)=\det\mbF=\la_1\la_2$, the Jacobian determinant of the deformation.
+The ratio of deformed to undeformed density equals $1/J$.
+From \cite[Lemma A.1.1]{grekasPhD}, $W$ satisfies the lower bound of (\ref{W:properties}).
+For an upper bound one has to remove the negative terms and use the inequality $2J \le I_1$.
+We add a fiber volume penalty term to the energy to account for resistance of densified fibers to complete crushing by virtue of their nonzero volume, and to penalize intepenetration of matter.
+This term increases the energy abruptly when the Jacobian $J$ becomes less than a small positive constant $b<<1$, while it becomes negligible as $J$ increases from $b$.
+An example is

-The homogeneous collagen matrix, described by the proposed constitutive law, is deformed by the contraction of embedded cells.
-Each cell is modeled as a circle with radius $r_c$.
-Cells are embedded in a circular or rectangular matrix where the outside boundary of the matrix is considered to be fixed.
-Cells have been modeled as contracting circles with a radial contractile displacement of magnitude $r_c -r_c^\prime$, see Figure~\ref{fig:cell_contraction_vector}, where $r_c^\prime$ is the radius of the deformed cells.
+with $\Phi(\nabla\mbu)=\tilde{\Phi}(\det({\bm 1} + \nabla \mbu))$, where $A$ is a large positive constant.
+The strain energy function $W + \Phi$ is non rank-one convex.
+In fact the total energy density expressed as a function of the principal stretch pair $U(\la_1,\la_2)$ is a double-well potential, modulo a null Lagrangian \cite{Grekas_2021}, which can be chosen so that the two minima of $U$ are of zero energy which is positive elsewhere.
+For a typical choice of parameters, the two minima (wells) of $U$ are the reference state $(\la_1,\la_2)=(1,1)$ and the state $(\la_1,\la_2)=(0.2,1.06)$.
+The latter is a severe compression in one direction ($\la_1=0.2<1$) combined with a moderate stretch ($\la_2=1.06>1$) in an orthogonal direction.
+This compressed well involves an almost fivefold density increase and corresponds to the densified phase consisting of buckled, collapsed fibers.
+In our simulations, the deformation in tethers and hairs is in the neighborhood of the compressed, densified well, while outside them it is close to the undeformed well.

+\emph{Simulations.} In the experiments of \cite{Grekas_2021}, the rather unpredictable live cells were replaced by round active particles which were embedded in the ECM.
+These contract on demand by a 50\% decrease in radius, thereby exerting tractions onto the surrounding ECM that trigger the phase microstructure formation.
+In our simulations, the ECM is modelled as a homogeneous material with the strain energy function just described.
+In the undeformed (reference) configuration, the ECM occupies the part $\Omega$ of a rectangular or round domain exterior to one or more circles $C_i$ of radius $r_c$, which represent active-particle boundaries.
+Contraction of these particles is modelled by imposing Dirichlet boundary conditions on the displacement $\mbu$.
+The displacement field $\mbu$ is required to vanish on the outside boundary, which is thus assumed fixed.
+At the inner boundaries $C_i$, where $|\mbx-\mbz_i|=r_c$ (circles of radius $r_c$ and center $\mbz_i$) $\mbu$ is specified as